jranke/pfm/README.md

 distances, or on the integrated Rautmann formulas (integrated over the width of the surface water body) used in FOCUS drift calculations.

-For PEC drainage calculations, the methods used by the [UK](https://pkgdown.jrwb.de/pfm/reference/PEC_drainage_UK.html), by [Germany](https://pkgdown.jrwb.de/pfm/reference/PEC_sw_exposit_drainage.html) are implemented.
+For PEC drainage calculations, the methods used by the [UK at tier 1](https://pkgdown.jrwb.de/pfm/reference/PEC_drainage_UK.html) and by [Germany](https://pkgdown.jrwb.de/pfm/reference/PEC_sw_exposit_drainage.html) are implemented.
 For runoff, the
 [German](https://pkgdown.jrwb.de/pfm/reference/PEC_sw_exposit_runoff.html) method used